tvcsantos/pulse/README.md

 #Important
 In this sketch we assume that the vehicle fits between the sensor and the garage door.

-The ultrasonic sensor must be placed on the ceiling and in the opposite side of a garage door.
+The ultrasonic sensor must be placed on the ceiling and in the opposite side of the garage door.

-You have to change constant RANGE_OK, that representes the distance between the ceiling and the floor, to the desired value.
+You have to change constant `RANGE_OK`, that representes the distance between the ceiling and the floor, to the desired value.

 #Circuit
 	* +V connection of the PING))) attached to +5V